 Related Article: “How To Become The Best LinkedIn Marketer“

-Whether you run a personal profile or a Company Page on LinkedIn, be sure to fill out your personal profile and Company Page as completely as you can, and keep them updated.
-Adding connections, encouraging employees to indicate they work at your company or following others and attracting followers are can be done as
+Whether you run a personal profile or a Company Page on LinkedIn, be sure to fill out your own profile and Company Page as entirely as you can.
+And keep them updated.
+Add connections, encouraging employees to indicate they work at your company.
+Here’s what else you can try:

 - Participate in LinkedIn Groups, or host your own.

 - Join conversations and be active on the network, generally.